SAP-samples/cap-local-development-workshop/exercises/01/README.md

 }
 ```

-And when you trigger a CAP server restart (with Enter) you should see something like this:
+And when the CAP server restarts you should see something like this:

 ```log
 [cds] - connect to db > sqlite { url: 'db.sqlite' }
 ```

-Notice what you _don't_ see too - there are no "init from ..." log lines now as there is no deployment (which is the mechanism to which this data loading belongs) to be done - the CAP server will not try to deploy to something that's persistent like our database file.
+Notice too what you _don't_ see - there are no "init from ..." log lines now as there is no deployment (which is the mechanism to which this data loading belongs) to be done - the CAP server will not try and deploy to something that's persistent like our database file, without our say so.

 Now when you make modifications to the data, the modifications persist within the database file, across CAP server restarts too of course.